elephantscale/advanced-sql-labs/hive/8-engines.md

             set hive.execution.engine=mr;

-            select account_id, SUM(amount) as total from transactions group by account_id order by total desc limit 10;
+            select account_id, SUM(amount_customer) as total from transactions group by account_id order by total desc limit 10;
 ```

 Note the time taken by query